 Study using biomimetic fish-like robots shows that swimming closely together offers fish hydrodynamic benefits – research project with participation from University of Konstanz researchers provides first experimental validation of an answer to an old question.

 A fish school is a striking demonstration of synchronicity.
 Yet centuries of study have left a basic question unanswered: do fish save energy by swimming in schools?

 Bin obtained his degree BSc in Aquaculture from Southwest University (China) in 2015, and his MSc in Environmental Science from Dalian Ocean University (China) in 2019.
 He studies the ways social contexts affect behaviour and autonomic stress responses in social cichlids.
 He is also interested in understanding how the brain and behavior can be shaped by the social environment.
 Bin has funded a 4-year scholarship by the China Scholarship Council.

 Nagy, M., Horicsányi, A., Kubinyi, E., Couzin, I.D.
 Vásárhelyi, G., Flack, A., & Vicsek, T. (2020) Synergistic benefits of group search in rats, Current Biology 30, 1-6.

 My research aims at understanding the evolution of family living, as well cooperation among unrelated individuals.
 I rely on my long-term study system, the Siberian jay, which we study in Swedish Lapland, 80km south of Arctic Circle.
 In addition, I am interested in questions relating to language like adaptations (call meaning, syntax).

 Rodriguez-Santiago M, Nuehrenberg P, Derry J, Deussen O, Francisco F, Garrison LK, Garza SF, Hofmann A, Jordan A. 2020.
 Behavioral traits that define social dominance are the same that reduce social influence in a consensus task.
-Proceedings of the National Academy of Sciences (31) 18566-18573
+PNAS (31) 18566-18573